ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/introduction.rst

 For Ansible, a typical installation consists of ``ansible-core`` and a set of Ansible collections.

-At present, there are more than a hundred collections included in the Ansible package and hundreds more are available on Ansible Galaxy and Automation Hub for manual installation.
+At present, the Ansible package includes more than a hundred collections included  and you can manually install hundreds more are from  Ansible Galaxy..
 Many of them have dependencies for the plugins, modules, roles and playbooks they provide.

 The Ansible collections can depend on the following pieces of software and their versions: